comp110-lytle/comp110/site/team/documentation/guides/contributing_to_site.md

 # Making Contributions to the 110 Site

 If you have already set up your [TA profile](/team/documentation/guides/ta_profile.html), you've already done all of these steps!
 This just generalizes the steps in case you are modifying anything else on the site!
+(If you haven't set up your profile, do that first!)

 ## Create a branch